BioKIC/symbiota-docs/content/coll_manager/paleo/_index.md

 At present, while Symbiota supports paleontological data, including the Darwin Core Class [GeologicalContext](https://dwc.tdwg.org/terms/#geologicalcontext), values in these fields do not export within Darwin Core archives when [published to GBIF](/symbiota-docs/coll_manager/data_publishing/) via Symbiota portals.
 However, this information can be exported as part of a [backup file](/symbiota-docs/coll_manager/download/).

 ## Printing Labels
 Similar to data publishing, values in the Darwin Core Class [GeologicalContext](https://dwc.tdwg.org/terms/#geologicalcontext) are not currently available within the label editor's visual interface.
-[Contact](https://symbiota.org/contact-the-support-hub/) the Symbiota Support Hub if you need assistance with [creating customized labels](/symbiota-docs/editor/label/) to include paleontological-related fields.
+[Contact](https://symbiota.org/contact-the-support-hub/) the Symbiota Support Hub if you need assistance with [creating customized labels](/symbiota-docs/editor/label/) that include paleo-related data fields.

  # Best Practices
 Symbiota is compliant with the [Darwin Core](https://dwc.tdwg.org/terms/) data standard, and this includes its application to paleontological data.
 However, because some of these terms are still in the process of becoming well-defined for use with fossil data, the Symbiota Support Hub recommendations following best practices recommended by the [Paleo Data Working Group](https://paleo-data.github.io/).